postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

   November 7, 2022
 </p>

 The question "Does it Scale?" has become somewhat of a meme in software engineering.
 There is a good reason for it though, because most businesses plan for success.
-If your app, online store, or SaaS takes off, you want to be sure that the system powering it can serve all your customers.
+If your app, online store, or SaaS becomes popular, you want to be sure that the system powering it can serve all your new customers.

 At PostgresML, we are very concerned with scale.
-Our engineering background took us through scaling OLTP and OLAP Postgres to 100 TB+, so we're certain that Postgres scales, but could we scale machine learning alongside it?
+Our engineering background took us through scaling PostgreSQL to 100 TB+, so we're certain that it scales, but could we scale machine learning alongside it?

-In this post, we'll discuss some challenges facing machine learning inference with PostgresML, and how we solved them to achieve an impressive **1 million XGBoost predictions per second** on commodity hardware.
+In this post, we'll discuss how we horizontally scaled PostgresML to achieve more than **1 million XGBoost predictions per second** on commodity hardware.

 If you missed our previous post and are wondering why someone would combine machine learning and Postgres, take a look at our PostgresML vs. Python [benchmark](/blog/postgresml-is-8x-faster-than-python-http-microservices).

-## An Image Worth Four Thousand Words
+## Architecture Overview

+If you're familiar with how one runs PostgreSQL at scale, you can skip straight to the [results](#results).

-Our thesis, and the reason why we chose Postgres as our host for machine learning, is that scaling machine learning inference is very similar to scaling read queries in a typical database cluster.
+Part of our thesis, and the reason why we chose Postgres as our host for machine learning, is that scaling machine learning inference is very similar to scaling read queries in a typical database cluster.

-Inference speed varies based on the model complexity (e.g. `n_estimators` for XGBoost) and the size of the dataset (how many features the model uses), which is analogous to query complexity and table size in the database world.
-Scaling the latter is mostly a solved problem.
+Inference speed varies based on the model complexity (e.g. `n_estimators` for XGBoost) and the size of the dataset (how many features the model uses), which is analogous to query complexity and table size in the database world and, as we'll demonstrate further on, scaling the latter is mostly a solved problem.

-### System Architecture

-If you're a Postgres enthusiast (or a database engineer), scaling Postgres may not be a secret to you, and you can jump straight to the [results](#results).
-For everyone else, here is a diagram showing the final state of our system:

 <center>
 ![Scaling PostgresML](/images/illustrations/scaling-postgresml-3.svg) <br />